 Since early 2011 people around the world have planked face-down on every surface imaginable, from forklifts to flagpoles.

-stocking" took off too.
+Soon, "stocking" took off too.
 People imitated awkward snapshots from stock photos sites like Getty Images and iStockphoto.

 Although the meme first went viral on Reddit the summer of 2010, the sensation inspired actor Keanu Reeves to write a book, appropriately titled Ode to Happiness.